 Miraculously, Levi survived the surgery with no serious brain damage, but he struggles daily with headaches, fatigue and pain.

-In June this year, doctors found more tumours on Levi’s optic nerve and spine.
+Last June, doctors found more tumours on Levi’s optic nerve and spine.

 There is no cure for Levi.
 Doctors are holding off with chemotherapy again because it is his very last chance and they want to give him as much time as possible.